 United Arab Emirates Country Report

 The UAE has an advanced transportation infrastructure and local governments rely on large-scale infrastructure investments to stimulate growth.
 Bureaucracy is an obstacle in the northern emirates, although it is reduced if businesses are located in free-trade zones and also if partnered with influential local actors.
 The UAE is highly dependent on foreign labour and the risk of sporadic labour unrest is most often linked to non-payment of wages and, occasionally, poor working conditions.
-The threat of deportation remains a significant deterrent strike action.
+The threat of deportation remains a significant deterrent against strike action.

 The UAE's participation in the anti-Islamic State coalition makes it a target for jihadists, with well-secured airports, ports, and energy facilities being probable aspirational targets.
 Well-paid security forces, stringent selection criteria, an extensive civil surveillance network in Abu Dhabi and Dubai, and minimal tolerance for religious extremism reduce the probability of jihadists establishing themselves in the country and the risk of successful attacks, with the most likely scenario being low-capability attacks targeting Western expatriates or security forces in public spaces.
 The risk of militant attacks is moderate and likely to rise with increasing capabilities demonstrated by Yemen's Houthi movement threats in 2018 to strike UAE assets.

 The UAE's military is a small but well-equipped force capable of conducting limited, complex operations in defence of the UAE and abroad.
 However, the GCC's minimal collective combat experience and low threshold for citizen casualties will ensure the United States remains a considerably more important security guarantor for the UAE than other Gulf states.
-Interstate war risk in the Gulf has increased to moderate given the United States' more aggressive posture against Iran in 2018.
+Interstate war risk in the Gulf has increased to moderate given the United States' more aggressive posture against Iran into 2019.
 Despite the decline in Iranian naval harassment of US and Arab Gulf naval vessels, there is an elevated risk of contained naval incidents near undemarcated waters with the UAE.

 The state's zero-tolerance for dissent, including online, presents a low risk of business disruption from political or social activism.
 The government has adopted a tough stance, classifying all forms of dissent against the state as acts of terrorism.
 Cash hand-outs and a generous welfare system reduce the risk of economically motivated unrest taking hold.
 Political activists instead will probably concentrate on lobbying the government through tribal Majlis and Diwaniyas (traditional social public gatherings hosted by tribal leaders including senior officials and rulers), with a portion of Islamist opposition supporters opting to adopt jihadist causes instead.